 This includes Age group, Gender, Lifestyle of your potential buyers.
-Knowing these statistics are vitally important for the growth and success of chain of products that you are going to offer in the market.
+Knowing these statistics is vitally important for the growth and success of the chain of products that you are going to offer in the market.

 3. Create an attractive visual appeal

 “The key to a successful brand is to start with a good, solid logo.
 A logo, by definition, is a graphic representation or symbol of a company name.
 With that said, your logo should be as unique as your business and its name” [thoughtspacedesigns].